The Role of Productivity Growth in U.S. Agriculture

 National Agricultural Productivity

-Agriculture turns out to be one of the few exceptions: productivity growth dominates input growth.
-This is confirmed in table 2 that reports the sources of output growth in the farm sector for the entire 1948-2015 period and 12 peak-to-peak subperiods.
-(The subperiods are not chosen arbitrarily, but are measured from cyclical peak to peak in aggregate economic activity.
+In addition to long-term trends, ERS also examines the sources of agricultural output growth—apportioning increases in output among changes in inputs (both quantities and quality/composition) and TFP—for the entire 1948-2017 period and 12 peak-to-peak subperiods (see table 2).
+The subperiods are not chosen arbitrarily, but are measured from cyclical peak to peak in aggregate economic activity.
 Since the data reported for each subperiod are average annual growth rates, the unequal lengths of the subperiods do not affect the comparisons across subperiods.
 Applying the USDA model, output growth equals the sum of contributions of labor, capital, and materials inputs and TFP growth.
 The contribution of each input equals the product of the input's growth rate and its respective share in total cost.

-The singularly important role of productivity growth in agriculture is made all the more remarkable by the dramatic contraction in labor input in the sector, a pattern that persists through every subperiod.
-Over the full 1948-2015 period, labor input declined at an average annual rate of 2.06 percent.
-When weighted by its 20-percent share in total costs, the contraction in labor input contributes an annual average -0.46 percentage point per year to output growth.
+Input growth typically has been the dominant source of economic growth for the aggregate economy and for each of its producing sectors while agriculture turns out to be one of the few exceptions where productivity growth dominates input growth (Jorgenson, Ho, and Samuels, 2014).
+According to USDA estimates, the singularly important role of productivity growth in agriculture is made all the more remarkable by the dramatic contraction in labor input in the sector, a pattern that persists through every subperiod.
+Over the full 1948-2017 period, labor input declined at an average annual rate of 2.06 percent.
+When weighted by its 20-percent share in total costs, the contraction in labor input contributes an annual average -0.45 percentage point per year to output growth.

 Capital input in the sector exhibits a different history.
-Its contribution to output growth alternates between positive and negative over the 1948-2015 period.
+Its contribution to output growth alternates between positive and negative over the 1948-2017 period.
 On average, however, capital, like labor, contracts over the full period.
-Its negative growth contributes an annual -0.04 percentage point to output growth.
+Its negative growth contributes an annual -0.06 percentage point to output growth.